-- 1991 Enacted, on hospitals and nursing homes.
-1992 Tax base and rates for hospitals and nursing homes changed.
-Additional surcharge of 2% for county hospitals in Hennepin and Ramsey. - Surcharge extended to physicians and health maintenance organizations. - 1993 Rates increased for nursing homes and hospitals. - Additional surcharge for Ramsey County deleted. - Surcharges for the University of Minnesota and county nursing homes enacted. - 1997 Physician surcharge repealed. - 2001 Surcharges changed for Hennepin County Medical Center and University of Minnesota. - 2002 Surcharges for nursing homes increased.
+- 1991 Enacted, on hospitals and nursing homes. - 1992 Tax base and rates changed.
+Additional surcharge of 2% - for county hospitals in Hennepin and Ramsey. - Surcharge extended to physicians and health maintenance organizations. - 1993 Rates increased for nursing homes and hospitals. - Additional surcharge for Ramsey County deleted. - Surcharges for the University of Minnesota and county nursing homes enacted. - 1997 Physician surcharge repealed. - 2001 Surcharges changed for Hennepin County Medical Center and University of Minnesota. - 2002 Surcharges for nursing homes increased. - 2003 Surcharges for nursing homes increased. - Surcharge enacted for intermediate care facilities.